|Barcelona safety tips. Avoiding pickpockets in Barcelona|

 8. Be extra aware when watching street shows

-10. Be extra aware in hotel lobbies, at airport buses and airport transport
+10. Be extra aware in hotel lobbies, at airport bus stops and airport transport

 Crime in Barcelona